DolphinCoder/PersonalWebsite/README.md

 ### Troubleshooting/running to do list

 - [ ] Posters as images instead of pdfs
-- [ ] Add images of me to the homepage
+- [x] Add images of me to the homepage
 - [ ] Make nav bar have a button hover color
 - [ ] Make title "ELLA CROTTY" link to homepage WITHOUT UNDERLINING
-- [ ] Make header menu look less weird in thin screen/mobile
+- [ ] Make header menu look less weird in thin screen/mobile - top and bottom padding? resizing?
+- [ ] Add SIO to research page
+- [ ] Add WSN25 presentation to publications & presentations page, and try to get a pic of my talk for research
+- [ ] Add more images (lab group photos) to research page
+  - [ ] Check attribution on Hollings symposium pic
+  - [ ] Find PMEL intern group photo

 ### Basic Formatting